nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

 Represents the date and/or time of the last known occurrence of a reaction event.

 This data item may not currently be available from providing systems and in this circumstance **MAY** be omitted.
-Ommission **SHOULD NOT** prejudice the ability of providers and consumers to process this element if and when it is available.
+Omission **SHOULD NOT** prejudice the ability of providers and consumers to process this element if and when it is available.

 ### note ###